EddyTheAnimator1/Rec-Room-Patches/README.md

 This project is not affiliated with [Rec Room Inc.]([https://example.com](https://recroom.com/)).
 It is made by a solo developer and it isn't official.

 # Installation
-1. Go to https://github.com/EddyTheAnimator1/Rec-Room-Patches/releases and download the latest Release.exe
+1. Go to https://github.com/EddyTheAnimator1/Rec-Room-Patches/releases and download the RecRoompatches.exe
 2. Put the RecRoompatches.exe in a folder to stay organized (It downloads Depotdownloader)

 If you want to know how it works.
 Check out https://github.com/EddyTheAnimator1/Rec-Room-Patches/blob/main/Release.py